diaspora/diaspora/README.markdown

 ### Deploying to a Subdirectory (Github Project Pages does this)

 If you're deploying to a subdirectory on your site, or if you're using Github's project pages, make sure you set up your urls correctly in your configs.
-You can do this automatically:
+You can do this *almost* automatically:

     rake set_root_dir[your/path]